FinalAngel/classjs-plugins/docs/_build/html/_sources/src/cl.lightbox.txt

 All Methods have appropriate events and callbacks.

-.. js:function:: instance.open(type)
+.. js:function:: instance.open(url)

-    :description: opens the lightbox with the provided link.
+    :description: opens the lightbox with the provided url or jQuery element.
-    :param jquery elements: the urls are attached.
+    :param jquery type: either url or jQuery element.
     :returns: open callback